fmrchallenge/fmrbenchmark/doc/usersguide/dubins_traffic.rst

 Supplementary prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As for the :doc:`integrator_chains` benchmark, there is code that is relevant
+As for the :doc:`integrator_chains`, there is code that is relevant but not
-but not required for this benchmark.
+required for this benchmark.